OWHR Institute Quebec’s

 Professor Jonathan Hafetz is an expert on human rights, constitutional law, national security, and international justice issues.
 He joined Seton Hall University School of Lawl in 2010.
 Professor Hafetz is the author of Habeas Corpus after 9/11: Confronting America’s New Global Detention System (NYU Press 2011), which received the American Bar Association’s Silver Gavel Award for Media and the Arts, Honorable Mention, and the American Society of Legal Writers, Scribes Silver Medal Award.
 He is the editor of Obama’s Guantanamo: Stories from an Enduring Prison (NYU Press 2016) and the co-editor (with Mark Denbeaux) of The Guantanamo Lawyers: Inside a Prison Outside the Law (NYU Press 2009).
 Professor Hafetz’s scholarship has appeared in many publications, including the Yale Law Journal, UCLA Law Review, Columbia Law Review Sidebar, Wisconsin Law Review, William & Mary Law Review, International Journal of Human Rights, and Cambridge Journal of Comparative & International Law, and has been cited by numerous courts, including the U.S. Supreme Court.
 He is currently working on a book about international criminal justice, to be published by Cambridge University Press.

 Matt Adams, along with his litigation team, has played a critical role in successfully challenging President Trump's discriminatory travel ban.
 Matt Adams is the legal director for Northwest Immigrant Rights Project, where he has worked since 1998 representing immigrants from all over the world.
-He has an extensive practice in federal courts with thirteen published decisions granting relief to his clients in the United States Courts of Appeals.
+He has an extensive practice in federal courts with now up to 15 published victory decisions granting relief to his clients in the United States Courts of Appeals.
 In addition, he has served as class counsel in several successful class action challenges before federal district courts, including Franco-Gonzalez, et al. v.
 Holder, et al., where the district court granted class certification on behalf of detained individuals with mental impairments, and issued a permanent injunction, ordering the United States to create the the very first appointed counsel system in the immigration courts.
 Franco-Gonzalez v.
 Holder, 2013 WL 3674492 (C.D.Cal.
 2013).
 He was also class counsel in A.B.T. v.
 U.S. Citizenship and Immigration Services, 2013 WL 5913323 (W.D.Wash.
 2013), representing a successful nationwide class challenge to practices preventing asylum applicants from obtaining employment authorization.
 Much of his litigation is focused on challenges to immigration detention.